SMOO1/turret-with-joystick/README.md

 This is a "turret" controlled by a joystick in order to move on the x, y, and z axis.
 Two servoes, 1 joystick, and and analog to digital converter (to interpret the joystick values) were used.
+This project was done on a raspberry pi 4 b.

 video 2x speed to get around the file size limit